yandex-cloud/yc-solution-library-for-azure/README.md

 Organizations often have tens, hundreds and more applications in their IT environments.
 These applications run in a diverse infrastructure with data centers, hosting environments and branch offices and may also run in multi-cloud scenarios.
 Regulations in many countries require keeping certain data within the physical borders of those particular countries.
 Adding to this complexity, customers also use different development tools, languages and frameworks as well as technologies like DevOps, Kubernetes and AI.
 Organizations need a solution to architect, design, and manage hybrid applications and infrastructure where components are distributed across public cloud services, private clouds, data-centers and edge locations without sacrificing central visibility and control.

-Microsoft Azure is providing a new comprehensive set of tools - [Azure Arc](https://docs.microsoft.com/en-us/azure/azure-arc/overview), which unlocks new hybrid scenarios for customers by extending Azure services and management to any infrastructure.

 To address these scenarios, we decided to implement best practices and automation techniques to help bootstrap development and deployment.
 Below you’ll find some common architecture patterns that can be developed using the integration block examples in this repository, among other things.

+Many architectures that you will see below are built upon a powerful and comprehensive set of tools - [Azure Arc](https://docs.microsoft.com/en-us/azure/azure-arc/overview), which unlocks new hybrid scenarios for customers by extending Azure services and management to any infrastructure.
+Azure Arc offers simplified management, faster app development, and consistent Azure services.
+By pushing Azure Arc onto on-premises, multi-cloud or edge systems customers can bring cloud native patterns to a diverse array of virtual and physical devices.

 ## Use cases and solution architecture